Skip to main content

 • Utopias/Dystopias

-Please submit abstracts of up to 300 words via the CCRS form below by January 15, 2024.
+Please submit abstracts of up to 250 words using the submission form via the CCRS website (ccrs.unc.edu).
+The deadline for submission is December 13th, 2025.
 We welcome papers submitted in English, French, Italian, Portuguese, or Spanish; however, in certain cases, submissions in English will be preferred in order to facilitate the creation of panels based on common subject areas rather than language concentration.
 Panel proposals and roundtables that are language- and/or topic-specific are also welcomed, and each participant should individually complete a submission form.
 Please direct any questions to ccrs@unc.edu.

 Submissions must include the following information: